AdobeDocs/experience-platform.en/help/segmentation/pql/array-functions.md

 ## Subset of

 The `subsetOf` function is used to determine if a specific array (array A) is a subset of another array (array B).
-In other words, that all elements in array A are elements of array B.
+In other words, that all elements in array A are elements of array B. This function returns a boolean.

 **Format**